This post will show you all about how we took a large sheet of plywood and painted the grain to make a large piece of art to 3D mount on our wall!

 We recently did a wood grain painting for our kitchen and added 3-D mounting.
 After peeling the wallpaper and painting the walls, the huge wall in our eat in area looked so big and blank.
-We didn’t want a gallery wall since we already have one on the stairs and one in the sunroom, and so I decided on large scale art.

 I have been oogling the gorgeous grains of the birch wood sheets at Lowes, so I decided that a 4×4′ wood grain painting would be the perfect addition to this space.